banner

 }

-// If it is not consumed, it will be processed as Unhandled through ViewRootImpl
+// If it has not been consumed, it will be processed as Unhandled through ViewRootImpl

 return (getViewRootImpl() != null) && getViewRootImpl().dispatchUnhandledKeyEvent(event);